Blockcipher123/Snake-Game/README.md

 Welcome to snake game this i'm created by python

-Don't foget the download all the file
+Don't foget to download all the file

 😀 😃😀 😃